-Where to Sleep on Shelter Island
+Where to Sleep When Visiting Shelter Island, San Diego

 I really enjoyed the ambiance at Kona Kai Resort and Spa and recommend staying there while visiting Shelter Island – or for a unique place to stay off the beaten path, but still in close proximity to all the main sites, while visiting San Diego.
 It has comfortable rooms and the best location on Shelter Island, right near the end of the sliver of land and surrounded by water and views of Point Loma, Coronado, and downtown San Diego.

 Though I wouldn’t classify Kona Kai as a high-end luxury hotel, it had many luxury elements that elevated the experience — ranging from valet service for parking to spa amenities in the guest room bathrooms to wait staff service while lounging by the pool.
 The luxury feeling continues into the rooms thanks to how relaxing they feel.
 I adored the décor and interior design of the room.

 Huge palm leafs in shades of turquoise and teal covered the walls and proved a soothing contrast to the white linens.